Jugg-zh/bustub/README.md

 To ensure that you have the proper packages on your machine, run the following script to automatically install them.

-Note: This script will install GTest using [vcpkg](https://github.com/microsoft/vcpkg).
+Note: This script will install gtest using [vcpkg](https://github.com/microsoft/vcpkg).

 ```
 $ sudo build_support/packages.sh